aws-samples/aws-analytics-immersion-day/README.md

 3. After creating the table, click the `+` button to create a new query.
 Run the following query to load the partition data.
     ```buildoutcfg
     MSCK REPAIR TABLE mydatabase.retail_trans_json
     ```

+    You can list all the partitions in the Athena table in unsorted order by running the following query.
+    ```buildoutcfg
+    SHOW PARTITIONS mydatabase.retail_trans_json
+    ```

 ### Step 3: Query Data